+- To filter data in a flow

+- To sort data in a flow

 - To filter data in a process

 - To filter data in a dynamic record choice

 - To sort data in a dynamic record choice

 Note: By default, your results only list the first 250 errors per element.
 You can increase the number of errors listed in your results to 5000.
 Contact Salesforce for help.